 Let’s talk Madagascar!
 How did you come to be riding there, and what was that first adventure like?

 I’d always been intrigued by Madagascar, its unique biodiversity, flora and fauna, and the sense of mystery that surrounds it.
 I also really enjoy getting off the beaten track and travelling the less well-trodden tourist path, so to speak, and I of course like to do it by horse.
-When I found this riding holiday in Madagascar there was no question that I would have to do it!
+When I found a riding holiday in Madagascar there was no question that I would have to do it!